 For those who would break the oppressed in their hands

-God hears the desires of the needy from where they lie.
+God hear the desires of the needy from where they lie.

-He encourages them and listens to their cry.
+Please encourage them and listen to their cry.

 In order that wicked man, who is of this earth,